Jobboardplatform-svfc/JobBoardPlatform_Documentation/JobBoardPlatformPGI.md

 Project General Information
-Group Name: GROUP NAME Project Title: SYSTEM NAME
+Group Name: JOBFINDER Project Title: JOB BOARD PLATFORM

 A. Problem Statement:
 B. Project Description:
 C. Project Objectives:
-To develop a SYSTEM_NAME APP that will help manage the ______ with the following features: 1.
+To develop a JOB BOARD PLATFORM that will help manage the hiring process with the following features: 1.
 2. 3.
 4. ..

 D. Business Benefits:
 ..